Hamilton Police Service: History

+In August of 1940, the Township of Saltfleet established a constabulary to patrol its increasingly urban territory, taking over from the Ontario Provincial Police.
+They may have also looked after the village of Stoney Creek by special agreement, until 1949.
+In 1949 Stoney Creek established its own police department in the wake of the post-war boom.

+At some point, the Township of Glanbrook also established a police department.
+Other area police departments appear to have included Barton Township, Glanford Township (which may have been very short-lived), Flamborough, East Flamborough (disbanded in 1957 when the City of Burlington annexed Aldershot), Waterdown (est 1948,taken over by the OPP in 1967 when the two man force resigned), Hamilton Cemetery, Hamilton Beach, Hamilton Harbour Police, and Hamilton Parks Police (disbanded in August, 1963) which had the distinction of having Canada’s only one-armed Chief.

+Over the years, many of these small departments vanished.
+Their territory was either taken over by the Ontario Provincial Police, or they amalgamated with other departments as municipalities merged or entered into joint agreements.

+In the 1960s, the provincial government removed policing from direct municipal control by establishing independent Police Commissions.
+Policing was no longer a ‘department’ of city hall.

+On December 31st 1973, there were only five departments remaining, including Hamilton, Stoney Creek, Ancaster, Dundas, and Saltfleet.
+On January 1st, 1974, they were all disbanded, and merged into one Hamilton-Wentworth Regional Police Force.
+Glanbrook, Flamborough and Waterdown were taken over by HWRP from the OPP in 1977.

-On January 1, 1974, these police forces were merged into one Hamilton-Wentworth Regional Police Force under its own board of commissioners of police.
-Policing was no longer a department of city hall.
-On February 22, 1986, the Hamilton Harbour Police, under the jurisdiction of the Hamilton Harbour Commission, was disbanded and its function taken over by the Hamilton Wentworth Regional Police Force.
+On February 22nd, 1986, the Hamilton Harbour Police, an unarmed special police under the jurisdiction of the Hamilton Harbour Commission, was disbanded and its duties were assumed by the Hamilton-Wentworth Regional Police Force.

-On January 1, 2001, the communities of Ancaster, Dundas, Flamborough, Glanbrook, Stoney Creek and Hamilton merged to become the new City of Hamilton.
-At the same time, the Hamilton Wentworth Regional Police merged to become the Hamilton Police Service.
+On January 1st, 2001, the communities of, Ancaster, Dundas, Flamborough, Stoney Creek, Glanbrook Township and Hamilton were merged along with the Regional Municipality of Hamilton-Wentworth into the new City of Hamilton.
+The former Hamilton-Wentworth Regional Police Service became an amalgamated Hamilton Police Service.

-Coat of arms, flag and logo

-Hamilton Police Service coat of arms
+The Hamilton Police Service patrols an area of 1138 square kilometres, containing a population of 776,000.

+Badge, Flag and Logo

+Hamilton Police Service Badge

-The Hamilton Police Service coat of arms and colours, standards and guidons were granted by the Canadian Heraldic Authority (created by Her Majesty the Queen Elizabeth II on the recommendation of His Excellency the Governor General of Canada) November 15, 2007.
-The coat of arms is a version of the national coat of arms for municipal police services.
+The Hamilton Police Service Heraldic badge and Flag were granted by the Canadian Heraldic Authority (created by Her Majesty the Queen Elizabeth II on the recommendation of His Excellency the Governor General of Canada) November 15, 2007.
+The coat of arms is a version of the national Police Badge for municipal police services.
 It may be granted to any municipal police service which is part of a municipal corporation that possesses a coat of arms by lawful grant from the Crown.
-All such badges share a frame of gold maple leaves rising up from a representation of the provincial flower from the province in which the service is sited, all ensigned by the Royal Crown - St. Edward’s Crown.
+All such badges share a frame of gold maple leaves rising up from a representation of the provincial flower from the province in which the service is sited, all ensigned by the Canadian Royal Crown.